top of page

 Five seconds.

-Five seconds of honesty.
+Kenny's five seconds of honesty.

-Five seconds of grace.
+Five seconds of their grace.

 Five seconds of being real instead of composed.